docker/docs/docker-for-mac/osxfs.md

 On macOS Sierra and lower, the default file system is **HFS+**.
 On macOS High Sierra, the default file system is **APFS**.
 Both are case-insensitive by default but available in case-sensitive and case-insensitive variants.

-To get case-sensitive behavior from your bind mounts, you must either create and format a ramdisk or external volume as HFS+ or APFS with case-sensitivity, or else you must reformat your OS root partition with HFS+ or APFS with case-sensitivity.
+To get case-sensitive behavior, format the volume used in your bind mount as HFS+ or APFS with case-sensitivity.
 See the
 [APFS FAQ](https://developer.apple.com/library/content/documentation/FileManagement/Conceptual/APFS_Guide/FAQ/FAQ.html).

-We do not recommend reformatting your root partition as some Mac software dubiously relies on case-insensitivity to function.
+We do not recommend reformatting your root partition as some Mac software relies on case-insensitivity to function.

 ### Access control